What to Expect During a Sexual Assault Exam

 - Connecticut Alliance to End Sexual Violence

-- Student Health Services will conduct an initial health assessment over the phone to determine if there is a need for you to be seen immediately at a hospital.
-If that need is determined, Student Health Services will arrange for you to be transported by ambulance to the nearest hospital.
+- Student Health and Wellness will conduct an initial health assessment over the phone to determine if there is a need for you to be seen immediately at a hospital.
+If that need is determined, Student Health and Wellness will arrange for you to be transported by ambulance to the nearest hospital.

 - If there is not a medical need for emergency transportation, the on call nurse will speak with you to determine if you are safe and discuss options for coming to the infirmary.

-- After you have spoken with the on call nurse, Student Health will page the SAFE to come to UConn and make arrangements to meet with you at Student Health Services.
+- After you have spoken with the on call nurse, Student Health and Wellness will page the SAFE to come to UConn and make arrangements to meet with you at Student Health and Wellness.
 The exam will be conducted on campus and, provided there is no emergent medical issue, you will not be transported to the hospital.

-- While you are at Student Health, nursing staff from Student Health and our local rape crisis center (Sexual Assault Crisis Center of Eastern Connecticut, Inc) will be available.
+- While you are at Student Health and Wellness, nursing staff from Student Health and Wellness and our local rape crisis center (Sexual Assault Crisis Center of Eastern Connecticut, Inc) will be available.
 You will also be provided information on-campus resources such as the Dean of Students Office, the Women’s Center, and the Office of Institutional Equity.

 - Students may always elect to have the exam conducted at Windham Hospital or any of the hospitals associated with the SAFE program.
-You do not have to have the exam conducted at Student Health Services.
+You do not have to have the exam conducted at Student Health and Wellness.

-- While you are under the care of Student Health and OVS SAFE, your records are confidential.
+- While you are under the care of Student Health and Wellness and OVS SAFE, your records are confidential.

 |FAQ’s about Sexual Assault Exams||+|